adambard/learnxinyminutes-docs/haml.html.markdown

     %p This is a book

 /
-  Again, no need to add the closing tags to the block, even for the ruby.
+  Again, no need to add the closing tags to the block, even for the Ruby.
   Indentation will take care of that for you.